Private Day Trips from Jerusalem

 Recommended tour: Bethlehem Full Day Private Tour

-Jericho is an important religious site for both Christians and Jews, and can easily be visited in half a day or as part of an extended tour that includes other visits.
+Jericho is an important religious site for both Christians and Jews, and can easily be visited in half a day or as part of an extended day tour from Jerusalem that includes other visits.

 You can stop by the Dead Sea Level on the way to Jericho and have a camel ride there.